pawelbak300589/cyberhawk-technical-test/README.md

 - React App will start automatically under port 3000

 Note: Port 3000 is whitelisted in the `server\src\app.js` file (line 19).
 If your app will start with a different port this line will need to be updated to fix CORS errors.
 Docker image for server will need to be rebuild and re-run.

+## What more could be done?

+Below is the list of things that probably should be done, so that this project would be "properly finished".

+- **Refactoring** - I feel like there are some parts that should be refactored ;)
+- **Testing** - I didn't create any tests for back-end or front-end - in the "normal" project I would focus on the Unit/Integration tests from the beginning of the development, but I wanted to show my NodeJs/ReactJs skills and I didn't have enough time to do it.
+- **Simpler build setup** - I think it can be done in a better (simpler) way.
+- **Better FE design?** - I'm not a designer, so front-end looks simple.
+With provided design I can do things better :)